 This page describes buckets, a resource in Cloud Storage.
-For a general overview of how Cloud Storage works, see Introduction to Cloud Storage.
+For a general overview of how Cloud Storage works, see the Cloud Storage product overview.

 Buckets are the basic containers that hold your data.
 Everything that you store in Cloud Storage must be contained in a bucket.
 You can use buckets to organize your data and control access to your data, but unlike directories and folders, you cannot nest buckets.

 There is no limit to the number of buckets you can have in a project or location.

 - There are, however, limits to the rate you can create or delete buckets.

 - You cannot change the name or location of an existing bucket.
 Instead, you can create a new bucket with the desired name or in the desired location and move the contents from the old bucket to the new bucket.
 See Moving and Renaming Buckets for a step-by-step guide.

 Pricing (such as charges for data storage, operations, retrieval fees, and network egress) depends on factors such as the location and storage class of your bucket.
 For more details, see Cloud Storage pricing.

 Your bucket names must meet the following requirements:

 - Bucket names can only contain lowercase letters, numeric characters, dashes (